ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 You start working on your new feature branch using `git switch -c feature/first-one`.
 After staging the necceary changes using `git add .` you commit them using `git commit -m "Implement first feature"`.
 As a suggestion, if your feature can be broken down into smaller sub-tasks that can be developed independently, then break down your branches into `feature/first-one/subtask-1` `feature/first-one/subtask-2` etc...

 > **_Branch Name_**: You might already be using an issue tracker such as Jira.
 Then, you can use your Jira ticket number as the branch name.
-The tickets will mirror the feature branches in repository.
+The tickets will mirror the feature branches in the repository.

 Here is a hypothetical example of a feature to help better understand this workflow.
 In order to implement the new `menu filters` feature we should figure out how to divide it into sub-tasks that can be worked on, integrated, and potentially rolled back independently.
 We might branch in succession as follows: